 Outside of the office, Russell is currently using his keen communication skills to teach his teenage daughter how to drive.
 “Giving someone the knowledge, courage, and ‘know how’ to operate a vehicle is not intuitive,” he said.
 “Imparting this knowledge in a way that makes her feel comfortable, at ease, and happy, is a bigger accomplishment than I imagined.”

-Russell is a basketball enthusiast, playing at least three times a week.
+When not spending time with his wife Lisa and their three children, Carson, Courtney, and Connor, Russell is a basketball enthusiast, playing at least three times a week.
 Additionally, to keep his mental and physical juices flowing, Russell enjoys riding a stationary bicycle at his stand-up desk while assisting companies with their immigration matters.

 Russell’s words to live by: “You miss 100% of the shots you don’t take.” – Wayne Gretzky